Generalized Bell inequalities and frustrated spin systems: Introduction

 \section{Introduction}

-Bell's inequality, published more than four decades ago, has not ceased to invoke keen interest in the physics community.
+Bell's inequality, published more than six decades ago, has not ceased to invoke keen interest in the physics community.
 The title of the seminal paper of J.~Bell \cite{Bell:1964} refers to the famous article of A.~Einstein, B.~Podolski, and N.~Rosen \cite{EPR:1935} (EPR) who concluded that, according to their criteria, quantum theory (QT) is incomplete.
 Bell proved that the assumptions of EPR lead to an inequality for measurable correlations of spin measurements for two particles which is violated in QT, and, as later work showed, also in experiments.
 Thus certain kinds of hidden variable theories are empirically ruled out.
 Of course, the exact relation between Bell's assumptions and those of EPR has to be carefully examined.
 According to an analysis of L.~E.~Ballentine and J.~P.~Jarrett \cite{BJ:1987} the assumptions of Bell, simple locality and predictive completeness, are even weaker than the EPR assumptions.
 Hence, in the words of these authors, the \emph{incompleteness} of QT \emph{is, in some sense, a property of nature} \cite{BJ:1987}.\\

 There have been many proposals to generalize Bell's inequality.
 An important generalization is the Clauser-Horn-Shimony-Holt inequality \cite{CHSH:1969} (CHSH) which is about a linear combination of the correlations of two pairs of measurements.
 A generalization to $n$ pairs of measurements has been considered by Pearle \cite{P:1970} and later investigated by Braunstein and Cave \cite{BC:1990}.
 Other work generalized Bell's inequality to an arbitrary number of measurements \cite{GS:1979} or to more than two particles \cite{AP:1993}.
-See the textbook of A.~Peres \cite{AP:1993} and literature quoted there for more details.\\
+See the textbook of A.~Peres \cite{AP:1993} and literature quoted there for more details.
+Recently, remarkable graph-theoretic and algebraic approaches have been developed to provide a framework for analyzing quantum nonlocality in large one-dimensional systems \cite{EHAT:2024} \cite{Hetal:2026}. \\

 In this article we will point out a close correspondence between possible generalized Bell inequalities (GBI's) and certain frustrated \emph{classical} spin systems $\Sigma_N^{cl}$.
 These terms will be explained in more detail below.
 It is important to distinguish the spin system $\Sigma_N^{cl}$ from the \emph{quantum} spin system $\Sigma_2^q$ on which the EPR measurements are performed.
 The number $N$ of spins in $\Sigma_N^{cl}$ corresponds to the number of measurements considered in the context of GBI's.
 As a by-product of the correspondence we will obtain a procedure to generate new GBI's including a test whether these inequalities are violated in QT.\\